HIV and Opportunistic Infections, Coinfections, and Conditions

 People, including people with HIV, can also take the following steps to reduce their risk of HBV infection:

-Everyone infected with HIV should get tested for HBV.
+Every person who has HIV should get tested for HBV.
 Testing can detect HBV infection even when a person has no symptoms of the disease.

 There are several HBV blood tests.
 Results of different tests have different meanings.
 For example, a positive hepatitis B surface antigen (HBsAg) test result shows that a person has acute or chronic HBV and can spread the virus to others.